damienRifflart/Marks/README.md

 ## How To Use

-In order for the application to work, you must have a valid [Mon Bureau Numérique](https://www.monbureaunumerique.fr/) account.
+In order for the application to work, you must have a valid [Mon Bureau Numérique](https://www.monbureaunumerique.fr/) account and [git](https://git-scm.com/).
 From your command line:

 ```bash
 # Clone this repository